moleculerjs/moleculer/README-draft.md

 # Main modules

 ## ServiceBroker
-The `ServiceBroker` is the main component of Servicer.
+The `ServiceBroker` is the main component of Moleculer.
 It handles services & events, calls actions and communicates with remote nodes.
 You need to create an instance of `ServiceBroker` on every node.

 ### Create broker
 ```js